-Account Use Permissions Service credentials Use the shared data Read and write access to the share Use these credentials for the Enterprise Reporter server and all location, if configured for a cluster nodes.
-Writing to the database Be a member of Reporter_Discovery_Nodes group Collect data Be a local administrator on all computer targets, and have read access to targeted domains, SQL servers, NTFS objects
+Account Use Permissions Administrator's user account Use these credentials to log in to the computer, and to schedule reports.
+Launch consoles Be a member of Reporter_Discovery_Admins and Reporter_Reporting_Admins groups Enumerate scopes Read access to all discovery targets Deliver reports by email Access to the SMTP server Enumerate report delivery shares and deliver reports Read and write access to the delivery share Service credentials Use these credentials for the Enterprise Reporter server and all nodes.
+Use the shared data location, if configured for a cluster Read and write access to the share Writing to the database Be a member of Reporter_Discovery_Nodes group Collect data Be a local administrator on all computer targets, and have read access to targeted domains, SQL servers, NTFS objects